Breast-Conserving Surgery (Lumpectomy) for Breast Cancer

 After your surgery, you will be taken to a recovery room.
 A nurse will be able to help with any nausea, pain, or anxiety you might have.

 Most people go home the day of the surgery.
 Your doctor or nurse will give you instructions on pain control and caring for your incision.
 In most cases, you can take a shower on the day after surgery.
 If you like, you can wear a bra if it is comfortable.
 Some doctors recommend wearing a bra day and night for a few days for support.

 Most people are able to get back to normal activity within a few days.
 But be sure to wait for your doctor to tell you when you can start with more strenuous physical activity.
 This will depend on the extent of the surgery and on other treatment you might be having.

 If you are going to have radiation therapy, it won't start until your incision heals.
 This usually takes 4 to 6 weeks.

 Why It Is Done

-Breast-conserving surgery is done in early-stage breast cancer to remove as much cancer as possible and give the greatest chance of a cure.
+Breast-conserving surgery is done in early-stage breast cancer to remove the cancer and just enough tissue to make sure that all the cancer is removed.

 How Well It Works